testfairy/docs/docs/062_Security/04_GDPR.md

 Following the new regulations, we have added new capabilities that help our customers keep their users' privacy.

+### Can TestFairy provide a GDPR Compliant service?

+Yes.
+Testfairy can provide a GDPR compliant service to customers using a Private Cloud or On Premise platforms.
+Please contact us for more details.

 ### TestFairy Users can see their sessions

 On a Private cloud or on an on-prem installation, it is possible for companies to allow their end users to see their recorded sessions.
 This requires the developer to identify the sessions, by using the SDK function [setUserId](https://docs.testfairy.com/SDK/Identifying_Your_Users.html).